 Meal Prep and Storage

-• To Store: Keep leftover purée in an airtight container in the refrigerator for up to 3-5 days.
+• Storage: Keep leftover purée in an airtight container in the refrigerator for up to 3-5 days.

-• To Freeze: Measure the pumpkin purée into ½-cup or 1-cup increments and freeze in freezer-safe containers.
+• Freezing: Measure the purée into ½-cup or 1-cup increments and freeze in freezer-safe containers.
 It’s best to freeze it in smaller quantities so you can easily pull out exactly how much you want later!

 Can all pumpkin be used for purée?

 Technically, yes.
-Any kind of pumpkin can be puréed.
+Any kind can be puréed.
 However, the best variety to choose is a pie pumpkin, which is found in the produce section by the other gourds.

 Is pumpkin purée just canned pumpkin?

 Yes!
-Canned pumpkin is simply pumpkin purée.
+The canned version is simply pumpkin purée.
 However, many canned varieties also contain other squash, like butternut or acorn squash.

 Does homemade pumpkin purée taste good?